 - brief illness.
 He was 39.
 Levert was incarcerated at the time (and transported to the hospital) for failing to pay child support.
 Supposedly he suffered from high blood pressure and was hallucinating while in jail.
 He was a member of LeVert with his brother Gerald, who died in 2006 of an accidental mix of prescription and over-the-counter medications.
 Their father was O'Jays member, Eddie Levert, Sr. "Casanova," ""Baby I'm Ready," and "(Pop, Pop, Pop, Pop) Goes My Mind"

 - complications from an ATV (All-Terrain Vehicle) accident.
 He was 46.
 Moore was the saxophonist and a founding member of the Dave Matthews Band.
 "Ants Marching," "Crash," "What Would You Say," "Satellite"

 - *Ron Asheton

 - heart attack; he was 60.
 Asheton was guitarist for The Stooges, who were inducted into the Rock & Roll Hall of Fame in 2010.
 He was ranked number 29 on Rolling Stone's list of 100 Greatest Guitarists of All Time.
-(Original Stooges bassist, Dave Alexander ("Zander") died of of pulmonary edema in 1975, likely caused by excessive drinking.)
+(Original Stooges bassist, Dave Alexander ("Zander") died of of pulmonary edema in 1975, likely caused by excessive drinking.
+Original drummer, Scott Asheton, died of an undisclosed illness in 2014 at age 64.)
 "I Wanna Be Your Dog," "Fun House," "Dirt"

 - Jay Bennett